devuan/arm-sdk/README.md

 For more info, please consult the `README` included in the `arm` subdirectory.

 After the image is built, you will find it compressed, along with its sha256 sum in the `arm/finished/` directory.
-The default root password is `toor` and SSH with permitted root login is enabled on startup, along with DHCP to get you up and running headless if you require it.
+The default root password is `devuan` and SSH with permitted root login is enabled on startup, along with DHCP to get you up and running headless if you require it.